BagiyaLakshmi/image-shadow-removal-challenge/README.md

 # NTIRE 2024 Image Shadow Removal Challenge - Track 2 (perceptual)

-This a repository containing the necessary codes for the different models used for the challenge
+This is a repository containing the necessary codes for the different models used for the challenge